kgarrels/gqrx/README.md

     - RFSpace driver is built in
 - gnuradio-osmosdr from https://gitea.osmocom.org/sdr/gr-osmosdr
 - pulseaudio or portaudio (Linux-only and optional)
-- Qt 5 or Qt 6 with the following components:
+- Qt 5 with the following components:
     - Core
     - GUI
     - Network
     - Widgets
     - Svg (runtime-only)
-- cmake version >= 3.5.0
+- cmake version >= 3.2.0

 Gqrx can be compiled from within Qt Creator or in a terminal: